William Hickley Gross

-William Hickley Gross, C.Ss.R., (June 12, 1837 – November 14, 1898) was an American prelate of the Roman Catholic Church who was a member of the Congregation of the Most Holy Redeemer.
-He served as bishop of the Diocese of Savannah in Georgia (1873–1885) and archbishop of the Archdiocese of Oregon City in Oregon (1885–1898).
+William Hickley Gross, C.Ss.R., (June 12, 1837 – November 14, 1898) was an American Catholic prelate and member of the Congregation of the Most Holy Redeemer (Redemptorists) who served as Bishop of Savannah (1873–1885) and Archbishop of Oregon City (1885–1898).

 Biography

 Early life and education

 William Gross was born on June 12, 1837, in Baltimore, Maryland, to Jacob and Rachel Haslett.
-His father was German and his mother was Irish; his paternal ancestors came to the United States from Alsace during the 19th century.
-Following his mother's death, his sister took care of William and his five brothers.
-He enrolled at St. Charles College in Ellicott City, Maryland, at age 13.
-In 1853 he returned to work in his father's store after St. Charles decided that he was not suited for the priesthood.
+His father was German and his mother was Irish; his paternal ancestors had immigrated to the United States from Alsace during the 19th century.
+Following his mother's death, William's sister took care of him and his five brothers.

+William Gross enrolled at St. Charles College in Ellicott City, Maryland, at age 13.
+In 1853, he returned to work in his father's store after St. Charles decided that he was not suited for the priesthood.

-In 1857, Gross entered the novitiate of the Congregation of the Most Holy Redeemer (more commonly known as the Redemptorists) at Annapolis, Maryland.Following the outbreak of the American Civil War, the Redemptorists received permission from the Holy See to advance Gross to Holy Orders sooner than permitted in church law in order for him to avoid the military draft.
+In 1857, Gross entered the Redemptorist novitiate at Annapolis, Maryland.
+Following the outbreak in 1861 of the American Civil War, the Redemptorists received permission from the Vatican to advance Gross to holy orders sooner than permitted under church law so that he could avoid the military draft.

 Priesthood

-Gross was ordained into the priesthood by for the Redemptorist Order by Archbishop Francis Kenrick on March 21, 1863.
-After six months of studies, Gross was assigned as chaplain to soldiers in Annapolis who were wounded during the war.
-He also operated a chapel for Confederate States Army prisoners of war on the outskirts of Baltimore, and worked with freed African-Americans.
+Gross was ordained into the priesthood in Annapolis for the Redemptorists by Archbishop Francis Kenrick on March 21, 1863.
+After six months of studies, the Redemptorists assigned Gross as chaplain to wounded Union Army soldiers at an hospital in Annapolis.
+He also operated a chapel at the parole camp in Annapolis for Confederate States Army prisoners of wars.
+Gross also worked with newly freed African-Americans.

-From 1865 to 1872, Gross served in a Redemptorist mission band, which attended parochial missions throughout Maryland, New York, Florida, and Georgia.
+After the war, from 1865 to 1872, Gross served in a Redemptorist mission band, which attended parochial missions throughout Maryland, New York, Florida, and Georgia.
 Gross spent three years in Baltimore recuperating from illness, then returned to Georgia.
 He later continued his missionary work in Baltimore and at St. Alphonsus Ligouri Parish in New York City.
 Gross then went to Boston, Massachusetts, where he served as superior of the Redemptorist community at Our Lady of Perpetual Help Mission.